Roosterbear/tips/google-coursera/marketing-digital-ecommerce.md

 * **Segmentation:**
 > The practice of categorizing contacts by a predefined set of
 > identifiers, so that each email feels relevant to every subscriber
+> The practice of dividing an email subscriber list into smaller groups
+> based on criteria like interests, location or purchase history

 - [x] Loyalty Stage